HackYourFuture-CPH/class06-final-project/source/README.md

 ## Environmental variables used.

 - CALLBACK= The callback used when registering your app at OAuth2.0 provider.
+Also known as the redirect given you need to provide with OAUTH2.0
 - DB_DATABASE= Database Name.
 - DB_HOST= Database Host.
 - DB_PASSWORD= Database Password